Tamillis/NodeChatApp/README.md

 ![terminal screenshot](./Screenshots/terminal.png)

-A demo app I intend to set up on a cloudflare worked.
+A demo chat app set up on my website at [https://bellaby.co.uk/chat]

-It is a small test demo of a web socket using chat client.
+It is a small test demo of a web socket using chat client web socket server paired with the faux terminal front-end you can see in the screenshot there.

 ## Project Setup